metajinomics/2016-08-11-ISU/lessons/05-readQC.md

 ## Running FASTQC
 ### A. Stage your data

-1. Create a working directory for your analysis
+1. Create a working directory for your analysi

 ```
     $ cd
 ```

 this command takes us to the home directory

 ```
     $ mkdir dc_workshop
 ```

 2. Create three three subdirectories
 ```
     $ mkdir dc_workshop/data